teamapp-ai/teamapp-ai.github.io/index.md

   title: thrive
   text: free the talent of all generations to thrive on this new way of thinking and
     working
-seo_title: "#stratapp | strategy execution software for every employee"
+seo_title: "#team | manage repeating tasks, time-bucketed tasks & one-off tasks"
-seo_description: Seamlessly execute strategy and day to day work in one place.
-Strategy and business planning software for all roles, levels and generations
+seo_description: "Manage repeating tasks, time-bucketed tasks & one-off tasks for one team, or thousands of teams/sites/stores\n\n"
 redirect_from:
-  - /events/
+- "/events/"
-  - /tutorials/
+- "/tutorials/"
 feature_image: "/uploads/feature image - home page 2.JPG"
 stratapp_features:
 - feature_title: culture elevation